-Faiza Rahman is a partner in the Firm’s Capital Markets practice and is based in New York.
+Faiza Rahman is a partner in Weil’s Capital Markets practice and is based in New York.

 Ms. Rahman advises issuers, private equity sponsors and underwriters in connection with public and private offerings of securities and other capital markets transactions, including initial public offerings, investment grade and high yield debt offerings and tender and exchange offers.
 She also advises issuers on SEC filings and reporting requirements.

 Ms. Rahman is recognized as a “Next Generation Lawyer” for Capital Markets: Equity and is recommended for Capital Markets: Debt by Legal 500 US, where clients note she is “accessible 100% of the time and provides invaluable advice,” and “does a tremendous job of balancing legal and business issues.”
 She is also recognized as a “Rising Star” for Capital Markets: Debt & Equity in the U.S. by IFLR1000.
 Ms. Rahman was recognized as a 2017 “Rising Star” by the New York Law Journal.
 She won the 2017 “Rising Star in Finance” Award at Euromoney Legal Media Group’s Americas Women in Business Law Awards and was named among Law360’s 2016 “Rising Stars” for Capital Markets and has been recognized as a “Rising Star” in Securities & Corporate Finance by New York Super Lawyers since 2015.

-- JPMorgan Chase, Bank of America Merrill Lynch, Goldman Sachs and Citi, as representatives of the initial purchasers, in an $8 billion 144A bond offering by an affiliate of Keurig Green Mountain (a portfolio company of JAB Holding Company), to finance the estimated $18.7 billion merger of Keurig Green Mountain Inc. and Dr Pepper Snapple Group, Inc.
+- JPMorgan Chase, Goldman Sachs, Citi and another major financial institution, as representatives of the initial purchasers, in an $8 billion 144A bond offering by an affiliate of Keurig Green Mountain (a portfolio company of JAB Holding Company), to finance the $23.1 billion merger of Keurig Green Mountain Inc. and Dr Pepper Snapple Group, Inc.